mruby/mruby/doc/mrbgems/README.md

 }
 ```

-mrbgems will also use the *gem-clean* make target to clean up your Gem.
+mrbgems will also use the *gem-clean* make target to clean up your GEM.
 Implement
 this target with the necessary rules!

 ### Example